 After the ban of conventional cages for laying hens in the European Union there was a rapid development of alternative systems.
 While furnished cages have replaced conventional cages in most EU countries, there are problems of acceptance of eggs from furnished cage in some countries, and the producers changed to non-cage systems: barns, aviaries and free range.
 There exist obviously different opinions among the countries on the state of welfare in furnished cages and non-cage systems.
 Furnished cages provide structural elements, such as perches, scratching areas and nests, which are considered essential for the behavioral wellbeing of the birds.
 However, these structures are presented under restricted conditions.
 There is also no deep litter available.
 The larger space for movement is mainly obtained by increasing group size and to a lesser extent to stocking density in both, non-cage systems and furnished cages.
 Large group size is known as risk factor for feather pecking and cannibalism.
 There is also a high incidence of bone breakage in non-cage systems.
 These aspects have to be considered when appraising the welfare situation in the different systems.
-The present study summarizes the state of knowledge on the most important welfare issues: Stocking density and group size, use of perches, litter, nests and free range.

 Keeping laying hens in conventional cages has been banned in Europe for animal welfare reasons as of the end of 2012.
 This then has initiated the development of highly variable alternatives in the EU countries.
 While furnished cages have replaced conventional cages in most European countries, loose housed systems (deep litter and aviaries) have been chosen in Austria, Germany, the Netherlands and Sweden as the main management system.
 The rationale for the replacement of conventional cages through floor systems in Germany was the reluctance of the main retailers to sell eggs from cages hens.
 The EU marketing regulation has only one code for eggs of both, enriched and conventional cages.
 Since eggs from conventional cages can still be imported from non-EU countries, the retailers considered it too difficult to communicate the difference between both systems.